 It’s your baby’s first big social experience.
-Firsts are loaded with problems and challenges that some parents see as a crushing burden leading them to imagine that their baby has some kind of a psychological disorder or maybe the nursery isn’t good enough, and other weird scenarios we don’t blame them for.
+Firsts always loaded with problems and challenges that some parents see as a crushing burden; leading them to imagine that their baby has some kind of a psychological disorder.
+Or sometimes the nursery isn’t good enough and other weird scenarios we don’t blame them for.
 Education specialists reassure you that you are not alone in this.
 Hence, a set of problems takes place during every child’s first year of nursery ; but the good news is that these challenges are commonplace.
 Moreover, you can properly address by cooperation between parents and the nursery.

 It is quite predictable that separation anxiety tops the list as the most common problem.
 This perfectly natural feeling can be overcome by preparing your child for this new phase- talk to him or her about all the nice things they’ll do there, get them excited about making new friends and spending fun times playing with them.

 Refusing to go to the toilet comes second.
 Your child’s ‘No’ doesn’t come from nowhere, it might emerge from feelings of embarrassment or fear of having the teacher accompany him or her to the toilet because they are used to their parents doing everything for them.
 You can solve this problem at home by getting them used to use the toilet alone and convincing them that the teacher is like a mother who cares for their cleanliness and hygiene.
 That should be enough to convert their embarrassment into gratitude.